 Offers fellowships and grants for projects focusing on any aspect of the Italian Renaissance.
 Grants generally support interdisciplinary projects such as conferences, courses, seminars, or lectures.
 Grants may also support the development of a scholarly book.

 W.E.B.
-Du Bois Institute
+Du Bois Research Institute at the Hutchins Center

 The Fellows Program provides residential fellowships for scholars to perform research for a period of one to two semesters in a wide variety of fields related to African and African American Studies.